pbrandipdx/did_david_get_into_western_states_2026/README.md

 # Western States 2026 Waitlist Checker

-A simple, beautiful single-page website that automatically checks if David Allamon got into the Western States 2026 race.
+A simple, beautiful single-page website that automatically checks if David got into the Western States 2026 race.

 ## Features